 We're generally skeptical of recommending products before they officially launch, but Bob, the countertop dishwasher, is a notable exception.
-It's been available in Europe for quite some time, and will make its debut in the USA in the next few months.
+It's been available in Europe for quite some time, and will eventually make its debut in the USA.
 We've tested a prototype unit, and think it's worth preordering the machine, which starts at $349.

 Daan.Tech, the company who makes Bob, says that cleaning your dishes using its machine consumes 80 percent less water than traditional dish washing.
 While we can't prove that figure — everyone washes dishes a little differently — it is impressive how many items can fit inside the machine, and how well it cleans.
 Bob can be hooked up directly to your home's pipes, like a traditional dishwasher would, but it also has its own water tank, which you can fill manually.
 We tested Bob in a New York City apartment, so choosing the manual option was the way to go.

 In practice, Bob performed very well, thoroughly cleaning food residue off of plates, bowls, glasses, and utensils.
 To be as eco-friendly as possible, we stuffed as many items into the dishwasher as possible, getting the most environmental bang for our buck.
 Each cycle requires about a gallon of water, so Bob's impact on your personal sustainability will ebb and flow based on how full it is.

 If you've been looking for a way to sustainably clean your dishes without doing any work, this Bob is a great solution. — Brandt Ranj